nemoarchive/documentation/browse_portal_latest.md

 The number displayed next to each facet in the faceted search box corresponds to the total number of files associated with this attribute across all projects in the portal.
 As facets are selected, the file count, sample count and total file volume will update to reflect the current filter(s).
 The pie charts also update accordingly.

 Hovering over a pie chart displays count information for each component.
 Each summary pie chart also includes a table icon in the upper right corner.
-Selecting this icon switches the view to a table showing counts of files and total file size for each component, allowing users to toggle between chart and table views.<br><br>
+Selecting this icon switches the view to a table showing counts of files and total file size for each component, allowing users to toggle between chart and table views.

+Under the Summary tab in the Summary Results Panel, there is an ‘Add all files to Cart’ button, which allows users to add all files resulting from their queries to the shopping cart, although users can add only a maximum of 10,000 files.
+This functionality is described in detail below.<br><br>

 <p float="left">